TeachBooks/Download-Link-Replacer/README.md

-# Sphinx download link replacer
+# Sphinx extension: download link replacer

 This sphinx extension allows you to replace the download links on the generated [Jupyter book](https://jupyterbook.org/en/stable/intro.html) pages.